ArenKDesai/Aren-s-Notes/botany lec.md

 ### Plant Life Cycle
 Plants alternate generations.
 They alternate between **sporophytes** and **gametophytes**.
 Sporophytes are $2n$ multi-cellular bodies that can generate $2n$ reproductive cells, which undergo meiosis to generate a bunch of $1n$ spores.
-These grow via mitosis and form a $1n$ multi-cellular body, which generates
+These grow via mitosis and form a $1n$ multi-cellular body, which generates gametes.